ibexa/documentation-developer/docs/release_notes/ez_platform_v2.2.0.md

 ### Standard design

-eZ Platform now comes with two designs using the [design engine](https://doc.ibexa.co/en/2.5/guide/design_engine): `standard` for content view and `admin` for the back office.
+eZ Platform now comes with two designs that use the [design engine](https://doc.ibexa.co/en/2.5/guide/design_engine): `standard` for content view and `admin` for the back office.
 For more information, see [default designs](https://doc.ibexa.co/en/2.5/guide/design_engine/#default-designs).

 !!! caution